JaviLorbada/dotfiles/README.md

 ## OS X:

 By far the easiest way to install both Git and git-completion is via [Homebrew](http://mxcl.github.com/homebrew/).
+For further details about the installation process follow [this guide.](http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/)

 ### Homebrew and Git